porterswanstrom/www/README.md

 #### 12/09/23
-I just started my website on the 6th, I'm hosting it on kinsta and so far the only pages are the homepage, projects page, and this page.
+I just started my website on the 6th, I'm hosting it on kinsta and so far the only pages are the homepage, projects page, and about page.
 I also started to add some basic css and successfully got a working header and footer.

 #### 12/10/23